How Breast Shape Defines Results

 General breast structure, shape, and size

 The breast is mostly made up of glands and fatty tissue.
 The glandular tissue is what produces milk for newborns.
 This tissue may be referred to as lobes.
 Within the breast are around 15-20 lobes, each of which contains smaller lobules.
-These all end in bulbs and it is all connected by thin tubes called ducts.
-This glandular structure is what actually produces milk.
+These all end in bulbs and they are all connected by thin tubes called ducts.
+This glandular structure produces milk.
 The ducts are attached to the nipple for breastfeeding.
 There are also nerves, blood vessels, and lymphatic vessels within the breast.
 (Lymph nodes are found under the arms).

 The ratio of glandular tissue and fat will vary from woman to woman.